andyhsu91/cobalt_storm/Readme.txt

 	- Added camera tracking for auto lockon for opponents
 	- Finished flat environment.
 Need to add cover.
 	- Prototyped a GUI.
 Not merged from lack of styling.
 	- Implemented a health bar.
-Not in from lack of styling.
-	- Added background music
+	- Added background music and sound Effects
+	- Boost
+	- Added Lock On functionality
+	- GUI: Health Bars, Ammo Bars
+	- Animation: Walking, Shooting
+	- Created Bomb Model
+	- Collision callback for detecting collisions between robots
+	- Sending player position, projectile positions, player healths, and button states over the network

 Issues Encountered:
 --------------------------------------------------------------------
-	- Found animation to be harder than anticipated.
-No full model.
-	- Custom GUI styling requires XML files outside of CEGUI to be used.
+	- Robot Model could not be created due to animation requirements and lack of experience in animating models
+	- Robots walk through mountains
+	- Had problems putting static images on screen for GUI
+	- Every once in a while camera goes crazy in lock on mode
+	-

 What we still have to accomplish:
 --------------------------------------------------------------------
-	- Finish modeling and animation work.
-	- New sound effects for movements or attacks
-	- Time limit.
-After limit, low health player loses.
+	- Time limit
-	- Need to add collision callback from previous project to handle hits
-	- Duplicate current projectile and alter size, speed, etc for new weapon
+	- Melee Attack (Headbutt)
+	- Thinking about making a better terrain
+	- Settings button exists, but we don't know what settings to make available
+	- Game restart after game over
+	- Time delay after game over to show dying animation